korseby/container-ecomet/README.md

-# MetaboLights 520
+# Code for the computational workflow to study the seasonal variation of secondary metabolites in nine different bryophytes using the MTBLS520 dataset
-Docker container including required libraries, R packages, scripts and Galaxy tool wrappers for the MetaboLights 520 study.
+This repository includes code to run the Galaxy workflow, which processes the MTBLS520 dataset, and to build the Docker container including required libraries, R packages, scripts and Galaxy tool wrappers for the publication [1] in Nature Scientific Data.

 ## Short Description
-The study is currently private and will be published once the paper has been submitted.
+This repository includes code for a Galaxy workflow to process the MTBLS520 dataset [3], which was generated from 108 samples of 9 bryophyte species obtained in four seasons using an untargeted liquid chromatography coupled with mass spectrometry (LC/MS) acquisition method.

 ## Description
-TODO
+In the research field of Eco-Metabolomics, non-model organisms are typically studied in their natural environment and relations are made between biochemistry and ecological function.
+Current challenges when processing such data involve, among others, complex ecological experiment designs, peak detection parameter settings and high variation of metabolite profiles of different species.
+Here, we present code for a Galaxy workflow to process a dataset generated from 108 samples of 9 bryophyte species obtained in four seasons using an untargeted liquid chromatography coupled with mass spectrometry (LC/MS) acquisition method.
+With this computational workflow, we address the challenges in data processing and present a reproducible and reusable method implemented in Galaxy focusing on data import, standard formats, technical validation, peak detection and multivariate statistics.
+We expect the presented workflow will encourage researchers to conduct subsequent Eco-Metabolomics studies.

 ## Workflow
-This is the Galaxy workflow for the Metabolights 520 study.
+Following is an overview of the Galaxy workflow for the MTBLS520 dataset.

 ![mtbls520_workflow](galaxy/mtbls520_workflow.jpg)

-The workflow should be started with the following settings:
+The workflow should be started with the following parameter settings:

 ![mtbls520_workflow_settings](galaxy/mtbls520_workflow_settings.jpg)